Last Updated on

 Some health issues to watch out for in the Dachshund Yorkie Mix

-The Dorkie has a life expectancy of 10 to 14 years.
+As mentioned in the first paragraph the Dorkie has a life expectancy of 13 to 16 years.
 These hybrids are generally healthy, but they may be prone to health issues commonly found in the Dachshund and Yorkshire Terrier.

 Yorkie-Dachshund dogs can experience back problems because of their elongated spines.
 Patellar luxation may also be an issue since this commonly affects Dachshunds.
 Because of its Yorkie parent, your Dorkie puppy may also suffer from hypoglycemia, skin allergies, and a genetic condition called Legg-Perthes disease.